markusfisch/bots/README.md

 Prototype socket server for a terrain parsing game played by bots.

+A bot needs to connect to port 51175 to play the game.

 The game world is an infinite two-dimensional orthogonal grid.
-Each player can move on that grid.

-The server tries to start a new game every 10 seconds if there is at least one client connected.

 The game is turn-based.
-A turn ends as soon as all players have moved or after one second.
-If you don't send a move in time, you let this turn pass.
+A turn ends as soon as all players have moved *or* after one second has passed.

-## What you get from the server
+## What a bot receives from the server

-You get a 5x5 top-down map of your environment that may look like this:
+Any bot receives a top-down map of its environment.
+This map is always made from the same amount of columns and lines.
+E.g. a 5x5 map may look like this:

 	.....\n
 	....~\n